asmodehn/complexity/PITCHME.md

 ---

+## In that Context, we can then decompose

+Example:
+- in *2D*
+- I saw *points*
+- of *4* *colors*

+---

-### Decomposition needs a "system"/"process" to recompose
+## Decomposition needs a way to recompose

-This is what an "algorithm" is.
+This is done with an "algorithm".
 - Algorithms can also be very complex in themselves.
 - Algorithms need a context in which they can be expressed simply enough

 => Algorithms need to be understood to be reused and be useful.

+---

+## Complex things also needs a way to decompose

+This is also done with an "algorithm".
+- what we recomposed needs to be compared to original
+- what we got should decompose again to the same core 'things'

+=> We usually want *determinist* algorithms for our limited understanding.

 ---